By appointment to the prime minister – Our best brain

 Manufacturers of personal computers are aware of the hazards and provide advice as to how to avoid the likes of occupational overuse syndrome—good posture, correct positioning of keyboard and display, taking breaks.
 And there is always the pre–personal computer wisdom that those in sedentary occupations should take exercise.
 Our bodies were not designed to be locked immobile to a keyboard and screen—for us to interact with our world through micro movements of fingers and eyes.
 The answer is to design work environments that have us dancing about in the manner of the hunter–gatherers our evolution equipped us to be.
 In Mismatch: Why our world no longer fits our bodies, Peter Gluckman and Mark Hanson remind us that there has been negligible genetic evolution in the 11 000 years since agriculture developed, never mind anything in the tiny period since industrialisation.

 We should be interacting with displays that take up an entire wall, not something little bigger than a piddling 1950s television screen.
 We need to be writing and drawing with our whole hand, arm, shoulder torso and legs—be rewarded for moving rather than penalised.
 Work up sweat, rather than induce numbness in immobilised fingers and necks.
 But Mismatch: Why our world no longer fits our bodies is not to do with ergonomics.
 And the title is self-explanatory of only of one strand of its story.
 More provocatively, it might have been Mismatch: Why so many of us select the wrong body.
-For the revelation that will stagger most readers, is not that we live in a world very different than the one in which we evolved, but that many of us have been born with the wrong body option.
+Because, the revelation that will stagger most readers is not that we live in a world very different than the one in which we evolved, but that many of us have been born with the wrong body option.

 Our genetic blueprint, this book reveals, is not a blueprint as such.
 It is more analogous to a set of blueprints for the same basic structure but detailing a range of options, and sizes—much like the builder of small range of stock houses might offer, albeit one with particularly fixed ideas about layout.
 Crucially, the set of plans, or options selected is determined by the environment—in some circumstances, pre-selected by the environment experienced by the maternal grandmother.